mphoraf/devops-skills-test/README.md

 # General
 * How would you ensure any change made to this Dockerfile is source controlled, approved, tested and deployed.
 Explain which tools you will use as if this was going into a production environment.
+    * By utilising CI/CD pipeline tools such as `Drone`, `Jenkins` or `Travis`.
+    * And using git webhooks to auto build and test, perform git push to non master branch and only approve master merges when tests are done and authorised by some approvers.
+	* A simple pre-production tests can use also docker-compose to test the deployment workflow.
+	* Upon success a configuration management tool like: `Ansible` and `Puppet` can be used to deploy to production and applied to specifi hosts.
 * Commit and push your changes.